Chris Kemp: Early life

 Kemp was born in Buffalo, New York, in 1977.
-He held his first job at 15 years of age, working for Apple as a part of its Apple Dealer Network.
-Kemp studied Computer Engineering at the University of Alabama in Huntsville before leaving to found his first company, Netran.
+He held his first job at 15 years old, working for Apple as a part of its Apple Dealer Network.
+Kemp studied computer engineering at the University of Alabama in Huntsville before leaving to found his first company, Netran.

 Business career

 Kemp founded Netran, an online grocery shopping service for Kroger, while concurrently enrolled at the University of Alabama in Huntsville.
 Kemp held the titles of CEO and President at Netran from 1997 until 2000.
 Following Netran, Kemp joined Classmates.com as Chief Architect.
 In 2002, after a personal attempt to book a beach house rental online, Kemp co-founded Escapia, a property management platform.
 He served as the CEO from 2002 until 2006.
 Escapia was later sold to HomeAway in 2010.